+'''

 (deliver 'my-function "my-program" 0 :multiprocessing t)

+'''

 Then run LispWorks with deliver.lisp as a build script.
-You can do this using the graphical Application Builder tool (see 2.2.1 Delivering the program using the LispWorks IDE) or in a command window, like this:
+You can do this using the graphical Application Builder tool (see 2.2.1 Delivering the program using the LispWorks IDE) or in a command window, like below (note that the image name varies between the supported platforms and you may need to specify the full path).

-• On Microsoft Windows, open a DOS window and enter:
+• On Microsoft Windows, open a Command Prompt window and enter:

+'''

-MS-DOS> lispworks-8-0-0-x86-win32.exe -build deliver.lisp
+MS-DOS> lispworks-8-1-0-x64-windows.exe -build deliver.lisp

+'''